prashantg6838/datatalk-final-project/README.md

 This Project is about Understanding and getting overview of google playstore data .
 The dataset contain combination of various categories of Apps such as Entertainment,gaming,study related, Bussiness Related and much more .
 Here Comes the problem statements:
--1)Find the most rated apps
+- Find the most rated apps
--2)Find the most rated apps category wise
+- Find the most rated apps category wise
--3)find which are the free apps most downloaded -4)find which are the nonfree apps most downloaded category wise
+- Find which are the free apps most downloaded
+- Find which are the nonfree apps most downloaded category wise

 ## Technologies, tools and data sources used
 - Alpha Vantage API - For stock values & stock sentiments.